gravitational/gravity/docs/6.x/quickstart.md

-This dramatically lowers the operational overhead of running multiple Kubernetes clusters within an organization, allows complex SaaS applications to be converted into downloadable Kubernetes appliances and dramatically simplifies implementing compliance in organizations by publishing Kubernetes images pre-configured and approved by the security and compliance teams.
+This dramatically lowers the operational overhead of running multiple Kubernetes clusters within an organization, allows complex SaaS applications to be converted into downloadable Kubernetes appliances and dramatically simplifies implementing compliance in organizations by publishing Kubernetes images that are pre-configured and approved by the security and compliance teams.

 If you need additional guidance with packaging your Kubernetes clusters into Gravity appliances, our implementation services team can help (info@gravitational.com).